Abstract

 The detection of temperature, and the related behavioural responses, are an integral part of our sensory interaction with the outside world.
 Thus, it is not surprising that temperature detection was one of the first sensory modalities to be studied in contemporary neuroscience (1).
 Early studies concentrated on the characterization of temperature-specific sensory fibres, covering the range from noxious cold, through innocuous cold and warm, to noxious heat (2).
 However, the molecular mechanism by which temperature activates these fibres remained elusive for decades.

 A major breakthrough in the field of somatosensory research was the identification of temperature-sensitive ion channels that belong to the transient-receptor potential (TRP) super family as the molecular sensors responsible for the detection of noxious cold and heat in sensory neurons (3–5).
-However, the temperatures in-between noxious cold and heat (25 °C to 43 °C), which are often perceived as non-painful, received less attention.
+However, the detection of temperatures in-between noxious cold and heat (25 °C to 43 °C), which are often perceived as non-painful, is incompletely understood.
 This innocuous temperature range also contains the so-called thermoneutral point (TNP); an ambient temperature (29 °C to 33 °C) at which mice do not exert additional energy to maintain their body temperature (6).
 This makes the innocuous temperature range crucial for thermoregulation and the animal’s subsequent thermal or comfort choice.
-Recent studies began to uncover the mechanisms behind innocuous warm-temperature detection, thereby mainly converging on two candidate cation channels, namely TRPV1 and TRPM2 (7–10).
-Interestingly, the evidence for the involvement of both channels is seemingly contradictory.
+Recent studies began to uncover the mechanisms behind innocuous warm-temperature detection, thereby mainly converging on three candidate cation channels, namely TRPV1, TRPM2 and TRPM8 (7–11).
+Interestingly, the evidence for the involvement of TRPV1 and TRPM2 channels is seemingly contradictory.

-TRPV1 is traditionally associated with the response to noxious temperature stimuli (> 42 °C), with the ability to become sensitive to lower temperatures in inflammatory contexts (3, 11–13).
+TRPV1 is traditionally associated with the response to noxious temperature stimuli (> 42 °C), with the ability to become sensitive to lower temperatures in inflammatory contexts (3, 12–14).
 However, in vivo calcium imaging of trigeminal sensory neurons in animals lacking TRPV1 showed a complete absence of responses to warm stimuli applied to the oral cavity of mice, while responses to hot temperatures were unchanged.
 Furthermore, acute inhibition of TRPV1 in animals trained to discriminate innocuous cold from warmth through a nose port led to a reduction in their performance (7).
-These results stand in contrast to other studies that showed no involvement of TRPV1 in warm-temperature detection, neither in thermal preference assays nor in an operant behaviour task with stimuli applied to the paws (14–17).
+A similar result was described in another operant behavior task where animals had to report a warming stimulus applied to the paws (11).
+These results stand in contrast to other studies that showed no involvement of TRPV1 in thermal preference across the warm-temperature range (15–17).

-TRPM2 has reported ex vivo activation temperatures between 35 °C and 40 °C, depending on the cellular context, and was first described as a physiological temperature sensor in pancreatic islet cells (18, 19).
+TRPM2 has reported ex vivo activation temperatures between 35 °C and >40 °C, depending on the cellular context, and was first described as a physiological temperature sensor in pancreatic islet cells (18, 19).
 Calcium imaging of DRG cultures from animals lacking TRPM2 showed a reduction in the proportion of warm- and heat-responsive neurons in comparison to wildtype sensory neuron cultures (8).
-Interestingly, Trpm2-/- animals are unable to differentiate temperatures across the innocuous warm range in thermal preference tasks (8, 20), while their ability to avoid noxious temperatures is not affected.
-However, this result is challenged by the minor deficits observed in the Trpm2-deficient animals trained to report warming of their paws (17).
+Interestingly, Trpm2−/− animals are unable to differentiate temperatures across the innocuous warm range in thermal preference tasks (8, 20), while their ability to avoid noxious temperatures is not affected.
+In-terestingly, and similar to TRPV1, Trpm2-deficient animals trained to report warming of their paws were less sensitive than wildtype animals (11).

 In summary, both for TRPV1 and TRPM2, there is an apparent disconnect between the observations in cellular assays and the behavioural tasks assessing temperature detection.
 In vivo calcium imaging coupled with warm-temperature stimuli only shows a relevance of TRPV1, but not TRPM2 in the innocuous temperature range (7).
-Contrary to that, the lack of TRPM2, but not TRPV1, more consistently affects warm-temperature detection in assays of temperature preference (8, 14–16), but not for operant behavioural assays (7, 17).
+Contrary to that, the lack of TRPM2, but not TRPV1, more consistently affects warm-temperature detection in assays of temperature preference (8, 15–17), with both affecting the animals’ temperature perception in operant behavioural assays, albeit only subtly (7, 11).

 Results